112523chen/NYC-Airbnb-Data-Visualization-App/README.md

 ## Project Description

-Created a web app that shows insight on New York City Airbnb Listings with visualizations
+Created a web app that shows insight on New York City Airbnb listings with visualizations

 ## Python Libaries Used

-Pandas, Numpy, Matplotlib, Seabron, and Streamlit
+Pandas, Numpy, Matplotlib, and Streamlit

 ## Data Source